orientechnologies/orientdb-docs/source/Configuration.md

 ##### distributed.queueMaxSize

 Maximum queue size to mark a node as stalled.
-(0 = no maximum, which means up to 2^31-1 entries).
+If the numer of messages in queue are more than this values, the node is restarted with a remote command (0 = no maximum, which means up to 2^31-1 entries)..

 ```
 Setting name...: distributed.queueMaxSize